 Honey bees are very important insect pollinators.
 For honey bees to produce honey, they consume pollen and nectar from a variety of flowers.

 Pollen is one of the purest and richest natural foods, containing all of the nutritional requirements of a honey bee: sugar, carbohydrates, protein, enzymes, vitamins and minerals.
 Nectar is a sweet fluid found in flowers.

-When a honey bee is collecting pollen from the anthers of a flower, it puts the pollen in a special pollen basket on its hind legs, and then takes it back to the hive.
-BUSY AS A BEE - Honeybees will usually travel approximately 3 miles from their hive. - Each bee will visit 50-100 flowers on a single trip out of the hive. - Honey bees fly at 15 miles per hour. - Honey bees' wings stroke 11,400 times per minute, thus making their distinctive buzz. - Bees communicate with each other by dancing and by using pheromones (scents). - Honeybees are the only insect that produce food for humans.
+When a honey bee is collecting pollen

+from the anthers of a flower, it puts the pollen in a special pollen basket on its hind legs.

+All that pollen will be taken back to the hive.

+BUSY AS A BEE

+- Honeybees will usually travel approximately 3 miles from their hive. - Each bee will visit 50-100 flowers on a single trip out of the hive. - Honey bees fly at 15 miles per hour. - Honey bees' wings stroke 11,400 times per minute, thus making their distinctive buzz. - Bees communicate with each other by dancing and by using pheromones (scents). - Honeybees are the only insect that produce food for humans. - Honeybees never sleep!

+HONEY

-HONEY Worker bees suck up the nectar and water from flowers and store them in a special honey stomach.
+- Worker bees suck up the nectar and - water from flowers and store it in a special honey stomach.
 When the stomach is full, the bee returns to the hive and puts the nectar in an empty honeycomb.
 Natural chemicals from the bee's head glands and the evaporation of the water from the nectar change the nectar into honey.

 Bees produce honey as food stores for the hive during the long months of winter when flowers aren't blooming and they can't forage for nectar.
+To make one pound of honey, the bees in the colony must visit 2 million flowers and fly over 55,000 miles.